mike99mac/minimy-mike99mac/gcode/README.md

 It is constructed of 1/2" Baltic birch plywood with hardwood edge moldings.
 The decorative molding in the front is curly maple with cherry inlay.
-The subwoofer is “down firing” while the other 5-1/4" device in front is a “passive radiator” - a speaker with no electronics.
-There is also a smaller passive radiator on the back, so the subwoofer is effectively driving three “speakers”.
-The left and right enclosures get 4" mid-range speakers and 1" tweeters.
-“Crossover networks” come with the tweeters, so no soldering is required.
+The subwoofer is in a sealed enclosure and  *down firing* while the other 5-1/4" device in front is a *passive radiator* - a speaker with no electronics.
+There is also a smaller passive radiator on the back, so the subwoofer is driving itself and two other *speakers*.
+The left and right enclosures are ported.
+They each have a 4" mid-range speaker and 1" tweeter. *Crossover networks* come with the tweeters, so no soldering is required.

-The tweeters
-really do bring out the highs when compared with “full range drivers”, and of course, the subwoofer and friends really bring out the lows.
-There will be a 3.5mm headphone jack on the left, and an “aux in” on the right.
-The left and right enclosures are ported with 1-3/4" ports seen on the sides.
+The tweeters really do bring out the highs when compared with “full range drivers”, and of course, the subwoofer and friends really bring out the bass.
+The left and right enclosures are ported with 1-3/4" diameter ports seen on the sides.
-The sub and mid-ranges are protected with grills, while the passive radiators are unprotected because they’re the cheapest to replace and look kinda cool naked.
+The subwoofer and mid-ranges are protected with grills, while the passive radiators are unprotected because they’re the cheapest to replace and they look kinda cool naked.

+There is a 3.5mm headphone jack on the left, and an *aux in* jack on the right.

-Baltic birch has little grain and color, and it just seemed too plain.
-Tried an orange stain, but it was too bright and gaudy.
+Baltic birch has little grain and color, and it just seemed too plain with clear stain.
+An orange stain was tested, but it was too bright and gaudy.
 Mixing the stain with about four parts water turned it into an “orange-wash”, which adds color, brings out the grain, but is not overwhelming.
-After staining, two coats of pure Tung Oil are applied, with sanding between each coat.
+After staining, two or three coats of Tung Oil are applied, with sanding between each coat.

 ![](parts-front-view.jpg)
 *Front view of boombox carcass and parts*